3 Week Classes: Session B

 This course surveys the history of London from its Roman origins to the modern cosmopolitan metropolis that it is today.
 Through a variety of themes, students will explore social, political and architectural developments of this urban centre throughout the ages.
 Students will both read about and visit significant sites within London which illustrate aspects of the history of this great metropolis.

-HST 5500 (3 CREDITS) James Bond: International Cultural Hist
+HST 5500 James Bond: An International Cultural History

 James Bond (007) is a global brand: for sixty years a hugely popular cultural icon, with around half of the planet having seen a Bond film.
 Bond is a quintessentially British creation; yet his adventures were set on a global stage and reflect the contemporary political milieu – from fighting communists with his American cousins to today battles with terrorists, media barons and assorted megalomaniacs.
 This course is therefore also a study of the second half of the twentieth century – particularly the special relationship between the US and the UK.
 Equally relevant are issues related to branding, class, race, gender, product placement and popular music.
 Students will visit key historical sites related to the history of Bond, using locations (particularly in London) as well as both the books and films as a means to study international history, as well as cultural and political change.
 Special note: site visits may change subject to availability and faculty expertise.